msmachadodossantos/chroma-rio/README.md

 Once you've configured your color palette, it's time to build the project.
 Run the following command:

 - `npm run build`
-- This command not only compiles the Sass files but also build the included Bootstrap (v5.3.2) with the newly defined colors.
+- This command not only compiles the Sass files but also build the included Bootstrap (v5.3.2, and v5.3.3) with the newly defined colors.

 The resulting output can be found in the `dist` directory.